 “As if I would!”
 Saizou snarled.
 He reached out and gripped one of her horns, tugging on it.
 “No way a stupid witc-!”

 Kyouka was a blur of green and violet as she slammed her fist into Saizou’s side.
 As one of Rias’s Rooks, she had added power to her already impressive strength.
 Saizou went flying down the hall, sliding across the floor and smacking into the wall.
-He rubbed his eyes as Kyouka glared at him.
-She shifted closer to Seilah.
+He rubbed his head as Kyouka glared at him.
+She shifted closer to Seilah, her aura overwhelming any humans and lesser monsters in the area.

 “If you want to grab her like that, you better be prepared to fight me,” Kyouka said clearly.
 “If you can’t beat me, then you’re not worth her time.”
 Her eyes narrowed to slits.
-“Now scram.”
+“Now scram before you make me angry.”

-Saizou groaned and slunk off to class.
+Saizou groaned and slunk off to class, rubbing his side where she'd punched him.
 Kyouka sniffed in disgust.
 “Utter trash, daring to touch an Etherious that way.
 I should have broken his wrists.”

 Turning to Seilah, Kyouka was shocked to find an awed gaze directed at her.
 Her cheeks flushed, knowing she had Seilah's full attention now.
 “Your Curse,” Seilah said quietly.